Table of Contents

 To break things down further, the trailers attached to semi-trucks come in several varieties, including flatbed trailers that are used to transport cargo that doesn’t fit well in conventional semi-trailers, tanker trailers that are used to transport liquids and gases, livestock haulers that transport livestock, and refrigerated trailers (also known as reefers) that are used to transport cargo that requires controlled temperatures, including refrigerated and frozen food items, medicines, alcohol, cosmetics, and more.

-Passenger buses – including transit buses, commercial bus lines, charter buses, and tour buses – ferry large numbers of people to predetermined destinations.
+- Passenger Buses — Passenger buses – including transit buses, commercial bus lines, charter buses, and tour buses – ferry large numbers of people to predetermined destinations.

-There are also a variety of trucks on our roadways that do specific jobs, and they include heavyweights like dump trucks, cement trucks, furniture trucks, and the like.
+- Working Trucks — There are also a variety of trucks on our roadways that do specific jobs, and they include heavyweights like dump trucks, cement trucks, furniture trucks, and the like.

-download-truck-statistics-manual-from-US-DOTTruck Industry Statistics in the U.S.
+Truck Industry Statistics In The U.S.

 In its 2018 Pocket Guide to Large Truck and Bus Statistics, the Federal Motor Carrier Safety Administration (FMCSA) shares several sobering statistics related to the trucking industry:

-• The number of vehicle miles traveled (VMT) by large trucks and buses in the United States has been consistently rising since 2013.
+- The number of vehicle miles traveled (VMT) by large trucks and buses in the United States has been consistently rising since 2013.
 Large trucks account for 9.1 percent of VMT, and buses account for 0.5 percent of VMT.

-• The weight of truck freight has also consistently risen since 2013.
+- The weight of truck freight has also consistently risen since 2013.

-• In 2016, there were 34,439 fatal roadway crashes in the U.S., and nearly 12 percent of those involved at least one large truck or bus.
+- In 2016, there were 34,439 fatal roadway crashes in the U.S., and nearly 12 percent of those involved at least one large truck or bus.

-• In 2016, there were 7,242,000 nonfatal traffic accidents and 7.4 of those involved at least one large truck or bus.
+- In 2016, there were 7,242,000 nonfatal traffic accidents, and 7.4% of those involved at least one large truck or bus.

-• There were 34,439 deadly crashes that led to 37,461 fatalities.
+- There were 34,439 deadly crashes that led to 37,461 fatalities.

-• 4,079 of these fatal traffic accidents involved a large truck or bus, and these accidents led to 4,564 fatalities.
+- Approximately 4,079 of these fatal traffic accidents involved a large truck or bus, and these accidents led to 4,564 fatalities.
 These numbers had risen 6 percent and 5 percent (respectively) since 2015.

-• Occupants of large trucks account for 16 percent of all fatalities resulting from traffic accidents that involve large trucks and buses.
+- Occupants of large trucks account for 16 percent of all fatalities resulting from traffic accidents that involve large trucks and buses.

-Truck-Driver Error Causes a Significant Number of Serious Accidents
+Truck-Driver Error Causes A Significant Number Of Serious Accidents

 According to FMCSA, the vast majority of truck accidents are caused by truck driver error.
 Again, the trucking industry is desperately trying to keep up with demand, which often puts truck drivers under considerable pressure to perform.
 Nevertheless, truck drivers are professional drivers who are held to much stricter standards than non-commercial drivers.
 The critical reasons behind driver error are broken down into four major categories: